How the digitalization of content resized all of our media, and what will happen next.

 But then we got creative.
 As the web matured and became more complete, we found no reason to restrict ourselves based on form.
 With virtual folders and 500 gigs of hard drive space, who cares whether an album is ten minutes or ninety?
 Visual stories could be told all at once in a movie, but also five minutes at a time on Youtube, or just 5 seconds at a time.
 I post to my blog ~500 words at time: no binding or publishing costs required.
 Netflix throws its content at you seasons at a time, and what we can't find there we download by the season.
 Digitalization means 'one size fits all' has become 'all sizes fit me'.

 This is not news, per se, if you lived through the late 20th and 21st centuries.
 But what I find most interesting is how entire industries have grown or gone away as a result of this paradigm shift.
 Our binge-watching culture has given birth to a recapping industry; journalists share insight about a TV episode, and people who are at the same point find each other and discuss in the comments.
 TV themes are shorter or hookier; no one needs to know the story of the Brady Bunch every time when they are watching 9 episodes in bed.
-One of my favorite albums, Pat Metheny's The Way Up, is one 68-minute composition-no flipping of the record or tape or CD or even tracks were required (though they did originally split it up into four files so you could remember when certain parts are).
+One of my favorite albums, Pat Metheny's The Way Up, is one 68-minute composition-no flipping of the record or tape or CD or even tracks were required.
 News doesn't resemble itself at any time in history.
 There are 13 million archived New York times articles but 17 billion Tumblr blogs.
 I consider Twitter Vines (6 seconds or shorter videos) an art form, and film majors are actually getting discovered through Vine microfilm competitions.